CityCamp/citycamp.github.io/_pages/about.md

 ## Brand

 CityCamp is an open source [brand](/brand) that exists in the Creative Commons ([license](https://citycamp.com/license)).
-This ensures that the pattern is recognizable and that independent organizers don’t misrepresent CityCamp CityCamp is maintained as a pattern that is easily repeatable and for anyone to use.
+This ensures that the pattern is recognizable and that independent organizers don’t misrepresent CityCamp.
+CityCamp is maintained as a pattern that is easily repeatable and for anyone to use.